Reschofsky, Sandor

 There is little information about the professional activities of Sandor Reschofsky and how he made a living, but it is known that he was a piano teacher at the Goldmark Music School in Budapest since its founding in 1943 and since 1946 he lectured piano at the Budapest Music Academy until 1958.

-As a composer Sandor Reschofsky wrote 2 operas, a Rhapsody for trumpet and orchestra, a Concert-fantasy for trombone and orchestra, a Serenade for string orchestra, at least 3 symphonies, several piano sonatas, works for cello and piano, solo works for harp and songs.
+Information about other compositions by Sandor Reschofsky are 3 operas (Kleopatra, Keleti Alom, Eneklö virag), a children opera, 3 ballets (A mennyei talalkozas, A Kinai ünnep, A Forras), a Rhapsody for trumpet and orchestra, a Concert-fantasy for trombone and orchestra, a Serenade for string orchestra, 3 symphonies, several piano sonatas, works for cello and piano, solo works for harp and songs.

 Sandor Reschofsky died on 2 April 1972 in Budapest (Hungary).